aws-samples/step-functions-workflows-collection/PUBLISHING.md

 Now is the time to create your new workflow or modify existing code.

 1. If you are creating a new workflow, copy the folder named "_workflow-model" to start with a template: `cp -r _workflow-model {new-folder-name}`
 1. If you are modifying existing code, make your code changes now.
+    ** Alternatively, if you  have an existing GitHub repository with the associated template and workflow files you can use this to host your workflow instead. **
 1. When your code is complete, stage the changes to your local branch: `git add .`
 1. Commit the changes to your local branch: `git commit -m 'Comment here'`